5 Signs You're Doing Too Much Cardio

 In fact, doing too much cardiovascular exercise may actually be preventing you from getting the fitness results you’re looking for.
-Here are four indicators that suggest you may be doing just that, as well as one simple solution that will get you back on the right track:
+Here are four indicators that suggest you may be doing just that, as well as one simple solution that can get you back on the right track:

 1. Your body desperately holds on to fat.

 When it comes to shedding fat, a lot of people simply ramp up their cardiovascular exercise.
-However, the positive fat-burning effects of cardio exercise are short-lived.
+However, the positive fat-burning effects of cardio exercise can be short-lived.
 Once you stop exercising, your body’s metabolism quickly returns to its normal state.
 If cardio is your go-to exercise, you're forced to do more and more in order to see ongoing weight-loss results.

 Your body composition (i.e., the ratio of fat to lean tissue) determines the shape your body takes.
-Reducing your body fat while simultaneously reducing your lean muscle tissue (as we know cardio training can do), may actually prevent your body composition from changing at all!
+Reducing your body fat while simultaneously reducing your lean muscle tissue (as cardio training can do), may actually prevent your body composition from changing at all!